01904 521 936

 Unforgettable experiences

-Enjoy a charming ride on the Darjeeling Mountain Railway
+Riding on the Darjeeling Mountain Railway

-Enjoy a charming ride on the Darjeeling Mountain Railway
+Riding on the Darjeeling Mountain Railway

-Marvel at the legendary Tiger’s Nest Monastery
+Marvelling at the Tiger’s Nest Monastery

-Marvel at the legendary Tiger’s Nest Monastery
+Marvelling at the Tiger’s Nest Monastery

-Discover Bhutan’s picturesque capital, Thimphu
+Discovering Bhutan’s picturesque capital, Thimphu

-Discover Bhutan’s picturesque capital, Thimphu
+Discovering Bhutan’s picturesque capital, Thimphu

-Authentic tea tastings in Darjeeling and Thimphu
+Tasting authentic tea in Darjeeling and Thimphu

-Authentic tea tastings in Darjeeling and Thimphu
+Tasting authentic tea in Darjeeling and Thimphu

-What’s included
+What’s included on the tour?

 Itinerary